OpenOCL/OpenOCL/README.md

 ## Contribute

 If you would like to participate in the project, you are very welcome!
+[Contribution guidelines](https://openocl.org/contribute/)

 ## Models